studerus/pepper-android-realtime-chat/README.md

 The app provides comprehensive multilingual capabilities with intelligent language handling for both speech recognition and AI responses.

 ### AI Response Languages
-- **Universal Language Support** - The Realtime API can respond in any language, including Swiss German
+- **Universal Language Support** - The Realtime API can respond in any language, including regional dialects
 - **Instant Language Switching** - The AI can switch languages mid-conversation when requested by the user or specified in the system prompt
 - **Contextual Language Use** - AI automatically adapts to the user's preferred language based on conversation context